Inov-8 X-Talon 225 Review Facts

 Offering no additional support features, the precision fit is mostly responsible for the feeling of support in this shoe.
 With no slippage and rolling in the shoe, the narrow and snug fit provide many runners with a feeling of security that allows them to think of nothing but the path before them.

 Marketed as ideal for mountain and fell racing, the X-Talon 225 is intended for extreme terrain.
 With these shoes on your side, those off-road climbing adventures will feel smooth and easily tamed.
 With rubber bumpers along the perimeter of the shoe in the toe and a full heel, feet will be safe from sharp underfoot protrusions and debris.
 With its aggressive lugs and sticky sole, wet mountains and slippery muddy technical trails will be no match for this shoe.
-Comfort and durability of the sole is compromised when worn in dry abrasive conditions and wearing on the road is not recommended.
+Comfort and durability of the sole are compromised when worn in dry abrasive conditions and wearing on the road is not recommended.

 Compared to the many shoes on the market that trail runners can choose from, this shoe seems a top contender but does not demand a significantly higher asking price.
 Even with its time out on the market, when found for purchase, it does not seem to carry a significant reduction in cost.
 With all the positive feedback, most are not concerned with this and seem to consider the Inov-8